San Francisco Breast Augmentation

 Q: What makes a rapid recovery breast augmentation different?

 A: A typical breast augmentation surgery usually requires anywhere from several days to over one week of recovery time with the use of prescription pain narcotics and time away from work.
 However, with the Rapid Recovery Breast Augmentation, patients will generally be able to resume their normal daily activities within 24 hours after surgery.
-This is possible because Dr. Sieber utilizes several specific surgical techniques to reduce tissue trauma, which minimizes post-operative pain and shortens the recovery time.
+This is possible because San Francisco Breast Augmentation specialist, Dr. Sieber, utilizes several specific surgical techniques to reduce tissue trauma, which minimizes post-operative pain and shortens the recovery time.
 Most patients are on over-the-counter pain medications and feel comfortable walking around, washing their hair, and sometimes even going out to dinner within a day or two of their surgery.
 Patients are instructed to complete special arm stretches several times a day and receive specific instructions to help expedite the healing process.
 In short, the benefit of breast enlargement using the rapid recovery technique is that it allows you to get back to your normal life sooner!

 Q: What is the recommended sleeping position after breast augmentation?

 A: Patients are advised to sleep on their backs with their heads elevated on at least two pillows for the first 24 hours.
 Most patients find that it is the most comfortable to sleep on their backs or sides for the first few weeks.
 When we sleep at night, our bodies are aware if something is causing pain and will adjust accordingly.
 Patients are encouraged to pay attention to how their bodies are feeling and sleep in the most comfortable position.